videolan/x265/doc/reST/cli.rst

 .. option:: --csv <filename>

 	Writes encoding results to a comma separated value log file.
-Creates the file if it doesnt already exist, else adds one line per run.  if :option:`--log-level` is frame or above, it writes one line per frame.
+Creates the file if it doesnt already exist.
+If :option:`--csv-log-level` is 0, it adds one line per run.
+If :option:`--csv-log-level` is greater than 0, it writes one line per frame.
 Default none

 	When frame level logging is enabled, several frame performance statistics are listed: